Neetha10/Library-Mangement-System/README.md

 # Library Management System
-*A Database Design and Web Application Project (NYU, Jan–May 2025)*
+*A Database Design and Web Application Project.

 ## Overview
 This project implements a **Library Management System (LMS)** to automate core library operations such as book rentals, room reservations, event management, and invoicing.
 It integrates a **normalized MySQL relational schema** with a **Node.js + Express backend** and **Firebase Authentication** for secure, role-based access.